 hahahahahaha"convey a gammit of images, emotions, and ideas"don't ever change, PEW.

-― I'd rather climb into the saddle of my Ford Mustang and sink spurs (stevie), Sunday, 27 February 2011 11:08 (eight years ago) link
+― I'd rather climb into the saddle of my Ford Mustang and sink spurs (stevie), Sunday, 27 February 2011 11:08 (nine years ago) link

 he didn't change